-Q: What are the dates for the 2013 IPNC?A: The dates for this coming year's Celebration are July 26-28, 2013.
+Q: What are the dates for the 2016 IPNC?A: The dates for the 2016 Celebration are July 29-31, 2016.
 Tickets are now on sale and available on a first come, first served basis.
-If you would like to be added to our mailing list or receive our enewsletter, the IPNC Seasonal Post, please contact us by phone (800/775-4762) or email (email@example.com).
+Click here if you would like to be added to our mailing list and receive periodic updates about the upcoming event.
+The IPNC can also be contacted directly by phone (800/775-4762) or email (firstname.lastname@example.org).

 Q: What are my ticket options?A: There are 3 types of tickets to the IPNC: Full Weekend, Salmon Bake and Sunday Passport to Pinot.

-- The Sunday Passport to Pinot ticket provides access to all 74 featured Pinot noir wines and 15 Northwest chefs over the course of a 4 hour walkaround tasting.
-The Sunday Passport to Pinot is not included on the Full Weekend ticket because Full Weekend guests will have already enjoyed the 74 featured Pinot noir wines on Friday and Saturday.
-For more details on your ticket options, refer to our Event Overview Page.
+- The Sunday Passport to Pinot ticket provides access to all 70+ featured Pinot noir wines and 15 Northwest chefs over the course of a 4 hour walkaround tasting.
+The Sunday Passport to Pinot is not included in the Full Weekend ticket because Full Weekend guests will have already enjoyed the featured Pinot noir wines in tastings on Friday and Saturday.
+For more details on your ticket options, refer to our Event Overview.